Linerre/Jessie/README.md

 ## The `highlighters` dir
 This directory contains syntax highlighters for various programming languages.
 They are, however, not the dynamic highlighters which work like a parser.
 Instead, they are written in JavaScript and rely solely on the `.replace()` method to statically match and replace the lexes.
+The approach does not work well with Anki.
+Deprecated.

 ## The `gsuite` dir
 Some Google Apps Scripts useful for my daily work.